CodeYourFuture/fundamentals-course/lesson-4/lesson.md

 *Tip*: A quiet class with no questions or suggestions is a difficult class to teach

 <!-- TODO: link to (or inline) some of the common questions -->

+## Present your favourite project to your classmates

+You will give a very, very simple 2 minute presentation to 2 or 3 other students and a volunteer (if one is available).
+Before the presentations we'll have 5 minutes to prep.
+Pick your favourite project (or the one that's most interesting to talk about) and get ready to explain:

+* What you added to it
+* What was difficult
+* What you like and don't like about it
+* What you would add if you had time
+* Any parts of the code you still don't understand and might want help with

+With your group, find a quiet space, and set a stopwatch for 2 minutes and present.

+If you need a reminder of how to give a good presentation, see [the tips from lesson 3](./lesson-3.md#present-your-favourite-project-to-your-classmates.md)

 ## Improve your Khan Academy Projects with Arrays and Objects